China Renews Blue Alert For Rainstorms - UrduPoint

 China Renews Blue Alert For Rainstorms

-Some aforementioned regions are likely to encounter over 60 mm of hourly precipitation accompanied by thunderstorms and gales.
+Some of the aforementioned regions are likely to encounter over 50 mm of hourly precipitation accompanied by thunderstorms and gales.

-The center has advised local governments to make preparations for the rainstorms.
-Drivers have been alerted to watch out for flooding and traffic jams.
+The center advised local governments to make preparations for the rainstorms.
+Drivers were alerted to watch out for flooding and traffic jams.

 China has a four-tier color-coded weather warning system, with red representing the most severe warning, followed by orange, yellow and blue.